 If you’re taking any medication (including contraception), make sure that you bring enough to cover your trip and more in case your trip gets extended for any reason.
 The main rule that underlies all these hacks is prevention is better than cure.
 Also, it’s always important to remember that tour safety and health is always more important than material possessions.

 Make sure that someone knows where you are (whenever you can).
-If you’re traveling to a new city or staying in a new hostel/ hotel, let someone back home know and make a point of telling your loved ones when you’ll be checking in with them.
+If you’re travelling to a new city or staying in a new hostel/ hotel, let someone back home know and make a point of telling your loved ones when you’ll be checking in with them.
 That way, if the worst does happen and you don’t check in, then someone is looking out for you and knows all the details of your last movements.

 Over to you.